As a church, we value Community. In other words, we will be a family of disciples on God’s mission for our city.

 Our Community value shapes the Community Group rhythm:

-Family: (PLAY) One week will ONLY be about connecting and having fun together (a shared meal, beach day, A’s game, game night, etc.)
+Family: (PLAY) Families eat and play together, and so we will regularly get together for connection and fun (a shared meal, beach day, A’s game, game night, etc.)

-Disciples: (LEARN) One week will ONLY be about learning the way of Jesus through Sermon-based group discussion, life application, and prayer.
+Disciples: (LEARN) Our desire is to learn the way of Jesus, and we’ll do that through Sermon-based group discussion, personal life application, and prayer.

-Missionaries: (SERVE) One week will ONLY be about serving our neighbors (either by addressing the needs within a 5 mile radius of where you meet, or through participation in an all-church service event.)
+Missionaries: (SERVE) Our group isn’t just about us, it’s about serving our neighbors!
+(We’ll do this by addressing the needs within a 5 mile radius of where you meet, or through participation in an all-church service event.)